Betsy DeVos supports Michigan school choice ballot drive

 DeVos helped lead a 2000 ballot measure — resoundingly rejected by voters — that would have required poorly performing school districts to offer vouchers for students to use at private schools.

-Whitmer, who is up for reelection, has said the latest proposal would cut state revenue by as much as $500 million in the first year.
+Whitmer, who is up for reelection, has said the latest proposal would cut state revenue by as much as $500 million in the first year and make private schools “tax shelters for the wealthy.”
+Noting that a high percentage of Michigan's charter schools are run by for-profit entities and citing low reading scores, she has called the movement to privatize education a “catastrophic failure.”

 “This is an anti-public education effort that will take funding away from schools during a teacher shortage and will be used to give tax breaks to DeVos and her allies," said Lonnie Scott, executive director of the liberal advocacy group Progress Michigan.

+DeVos said it is “ridiculous” to suggest the plan would benefit the wealthy.

+“This is a mechanism for individuals to redirect a portion of their tax bill, whether individual or corporate, to directly help students that need the help the most,” she said.

 Let MI Kids Learn had taken in $1.7 million as of Dec.
-31, including $800,000 from a Washington, D.C.-based group called Get Families Back to Work and $475,000 from the conservative State Government Leadership Foundation.
+31, including $800,000 from a Washington, D.C.-based group called Get Families Back to Work — which shares an address with the Republican Governors Association — and $475,000 from the conservative State Government Leadership Foundation.

+Under the proposal, K-12 students would be eligible for scholarships if their family income is no more than double the cutoff to receive free or reduced-priced lunch — $98,050 for a family of four now — or if they have a disability or are in foster care.
+Nearly 1 million, or two-thirds, of schoolchildren could qualify.

+Students attending private schools could get up to 90% of the state's minimum base per-pupil funding, which equates to $7,830 this year.
+Those in households with incomes at 100% to 200% of the free and reduced-lunch program threshold would receive less on a sliding scale.

 Follow David Eggert at https://twitter.com/DavidEggert00